johnjosephhorton/johnjosephhorton.github.io/README.md

   and canonical URL.
 A paper may have multiple publication rows.
 - `jobs.csv`, `awards.csv`, `grants.csv`, `talks.csv`, and `education.csv`
   populate the other visible sections.
-- `projects.csv` contains ongoing projects for which no public paper draft is available yet; these appear separately from research papers.
 - Google Scholar links live in the `google_scholar` column of `papers.csv`;
   keeping them with their papers avoids a second, conflicting citation table.
 - The remaining CSV files preserve local CV data that is not currently shown